|

 - Probation

-- A period of time during which the sentence of a Defendant is suspended and he/she must agree to certain terms and conditions of good behavior.
+- A period of time during which the sentence of a Defendant is suspended, subject to compliance with certain terms and conditions of good behavior, avoiding actual jail time.

 - Probation officer

-- The county officer charged with the responsibility of supervising those persons on formal probation.
+- A county officer of the Judge, charged with the responsibility of supervising those persons on formal probation.

-- Money given to a person or family for living expenses from the State/Federal Aid to Families with Dependent Children program(welfare and foster care, AFDC) or Medicaid benefits paid for aperson or family receiving Medicaid.
+- Money given to a person or family for living expenses from the State/Federal Temporary Assistance for Needy Families program(welfare and foster care, TANF) or Medicaid benefits paid for a person or family receiving Medicaid.

 - Stipulation